NasrinAsadi/Web-Scraping-with-Selenium/README.md

 # Web-Scraping-with-Selenium
-web scraping with selenium.
+Web scraping with Selenium.
 Extract patents from "https://www.uspto.gov/"

+Extract Title, Abstract, Claims and Description of search results in United States Patent and Trademark Office Website

+The Results of each keyword are stored in separate Folders.